Quick development of bluetooth-based costume props using Arduino and ESP3211 Nov 2019

 This post describes the final solution, pitfalls I ran into, and the reasoning behind some decissions.

-The circuit hidden in the costume prop is called, in bluetooth GATT terms,
+The circuit hidden in the costume prop is called, in BLE GATT terms,

 server.
 It uses an accelerometer to detect abrupt movements.